-If you have questions about the competition, please contact Greg Claus at firstname.lastname@example.org or 847-383-4868.
+If you have questions about the competition, please contact Patrice Campbell at Patrice.Campbell@mail.house.gov or 847-383-4870.

-This year’s theme is “Dreams”.
+This year’s theme is “From Many, One” which in Latin reads “E Pluribus Unum”.
 Students are encouraged to interpret the theme however they chose and submit artwork that reflects their interpretation.

 - Schools can submit no more than five works of art.

 - Student artists must live in Illinois’s 10th Congressional District.
-To look up your student’s district: http://www.house.gov/htbin/findrep
+PLEASE look up your student’s district and make sure your student lives in IL10: http://www.house.gov/htbin/findrep

-- We strongly encourage all artwork to be framed.
+- We encourage artwork to be framed.
 This ensures the piece will not be damaged and allows for easier transportation.
 If this is not possible, artwork should at least be matted.

 - Artwork cannot be no larger than 26 inches high, 26 inches wide, and 4 inches deep